failgood/failgood/docs/isolation.md

 }
 ```

-This is a totally made up example, in this example you would could argue that turning off isolation is a premature optimisation, but you get the idea.
+This is a totally made up example, and in this example you could argue that turning off isolation is a premature optimisation, but you get the idea.

 You can turn off isolation for a whole top level contexts, or also for subcontexts.
 If you don't specify an isolation parameter your context keeps the isolation level of its parent.
-Also you can not turn on isolation once it is turned off
-because that would make no sense.
+Also, you can not turn on isolation once it is turned off because that would make no sense.

 ### If you really want shared state in your tests